 Students are required to attend all scheduled learning activities, including classes, lectures, seminars and exams.
 Anticipated absences should be cleared in advance with the instructor.
 Excessive absences may result in a lower grade at the instructor's discretion or may necessitate a withdrawal from the class.
 However, it is the policy of the university to excuse, without penalty, absences due to religious observances and to allow students to make up missed work.
-First year doctoral students are required to attend Incoming Student Orientation and the Colleges' Professional Development Institute which is typically scheduled to take place during the summer term.
+First year doctoral students are required to attend Incoming Student Orientation and the Colleges' Brown Bag Luncheons which take place during the fall semester of the students' first year.